gofractally/psibase/doc/psidk/src/http.md

 `GET /common/rootdomain.js` returns the same thing, but without the `export` keyword.

 `siblingUrl` makes it easy for scripts to reference other contracts' domains.
-It automatically navigates through reverse proxies, which may change the protocol (e.g. to HTTPS) or port (e.g. to 443) from what psinode provides.
-If `baseUrl` is null or undefined, then this relies on `location.protocol` and `location.port`; this mode is only usable by scripts running on webpages served by psinode.
+It automatically navigates through reverse proxies, which may change the protocol (e.g. to HTTPS) or port (e.g. to 443) from what psinode provides. `baseUrl` may point within either the root domain or one of the contract domains.
+It also may be empty, null, or undefined for scripts running on webpages served by psinode.

 Example uses: